 (b) Write a balanced chemical equation for the reaction taking place.

-(ii) The colour of litmus paper will turn red because sulphur is a non-metal and the oxides of non-metal are acidic in nature.
+(ii) The colour of litmus paper will turn red because sulfur is a non-metal, and the oxides of non-metal are acidic in nature.

 Ans: Mostly acidic oxides are formed when non-metal combines with oxygen.

 (a) Platinum, gold, and silver are used to make jewellery.

 (b) Sodium, potassium, and lithium are stored under oil.